-For annuities and Reverse Mortgages the Directors assumed mortality according to 90% of the NZ12-14 population tables (2019: PA(90) table, reduced by four years).
-For the Cook Islands Annuity Pension Plan the assumed mortality table is the PA(90) table without adjustment (2019: no change).
+For annuities the assumed mortality table is 90% of the NZ12-14 population tables.
+For the Cook Islands Annuity Pension Plan the assumed mortality table is the PA(90) table without adjustment (2021: no change).

 (d) Profit Carriers

 The policies were divided into major product groups with profit carriers as follows: